praxisnyc/praxisnyc.github.io/content/initiative/cyborg-support/index.md

 ## Who should join?

 - If you're a **technologist** willing to attend (or present) LLM findings.
-- If ou're an **educator**, facilitator, translator, to document properly and create recipes
+- If you're an **educator**, facilitator, translator, to document properly and create recipes
 - If you're a **tech-adjacent** type who wants to empower yourself with AI/LLM, while keeping your autonomy
 - If you're a **manager** of a to-commons project and want to familiarize with terms